 Vitamin C in the form of pure ascorbic acid (also called l-ascorbic acid) is up there with anti-aging superstar retinol when it comes to all that it can do for the skin.
 Vitamin C has three main anti-aging benefits for the skin:

-- Vitamin C is a potent antioxidant that protects the skin from UV exposure and cell-damaging free radicals.
+- Vitamin C is a potent antioxidant that protects the skin from UV exposure and skin cell-damaging free radicals.

 - Vitamin C is a skin brightener and helps to decrease hyperpigmentation, dark spots, age spots, sun spots, and uneven skin tone.
 It inhibits the enzyme tyrosinase that is involved in the production of melanin (the pigment in our skin).